danielabar/meblog/src/markdown/what-i-want-for-my-birthday.md

 She didn't die because there was no treatment.
 She died because the side effects were frightening enough that she chose to avoid it altogether.

 <aside class="markdown-aside">
 This is not an argument against radiation or standard treatment.
 Seyfried raises a separate, more speculative point: <a class="markdown-link" href="https://pmc.ncbi.nlm.nih.gov/articles/PMC8585920/">animal research</a> suggests irradiated brain tissue becomes a more favorable environment for tumor regrowth, which may help explain why glioblastoma recurrences after radiation often come back more aggressive.
 From this he argues there's a case for human trials comparing KMT plus low-dose chemo against standard chemo + radiation.
-That remains an open question, which would be useful to have answered so patients and doctors could weigh radiation's tradeoffs.
+That remains an open question, which would be useful to have answered so patients and doctors could weigh radiation's tradeoffs in brain cancer.
 </aside>

 ## Evidence for KMT